a1dangera1/CytosimTable/README.md

 Flexible file filteringby result type(IE: solid_position, couple_state)
 Outputs clean, structured MATLAB variables ready for analysis

+## Getting started
-A code used for matlab that will import data reported by cytosim into a readily usable table format
+A code used for MATLAB that will import data reported by Cytosim into a readily usable table format

-If you have not already downloaded Cytosim please do so [here](https://gitlab.com/f-nedelec/cytosiml)
+If you have not already downloaded Cytosim, please do so [here](https://gitlab.com/f-nedelec/cytosiml)

 The purpose of this document is to create an understanding of the MATLAB software presented.

+## example usage

+### automatic mode

+userInput.automode = 'on';
+userInput.workDir = 'C:/simulations';
+userInput.resultTypes = {'solid_position', 'couple_state'}; % Optional
+userInput.tableName = 'MyStructOutput'; % Optional
+CytosimTable(userInput);

+### manual mode

+userInput.automode = 'off';
+userInput.cytosimFilePaths = {
+    'C:/simA/solid_position0000.txt';
+    'C:/simA/couple_state0000.txt'
+};
+userInput.tableName = 'MyTableOutput'; % Optional
+CytosimTable(userInput);

 **Bash Script**

 To run batches of code simultaneously, you will want to download [Python](https://www.python.org/) and locate preconfig.py.
 It should be under python\run.

-Place the preconfig.py file in any folder you wish to run batches of cytosim models out of.
-For a better understanding of the ways you can run multiple models, please read the preconfig.py document
+Place the preconfig.py file in any folder you wish to run batches of Cytosim models from.
+For a better understanding of the ways you can run multiple models, please read the preconfig.py document.

-**CytosimMasterTable**

-to utilize any of the software